Dense 3D Face Correspondence: Discussion and Conclusions

-We have proposed an algorithm that simultaneously establishes dense correspondences between a large number of 3D faces.
+{We have proposed an algorithm that simultaneously establishes dense correspondences between a large number of 3D faces.
 Based on the dense correspondences, a deformable face model was constructed.
-We also proposed morphable model fitting and updating algorithms that are useful for landmark identification, face recognition and gender classification.
+We also proposed morphable model fitting and updating algorithms that are useful for landmark identification and face recognition.
 Thorough experiments were performed on synthetic and real 3D faces.
-Comparison with existing state-of-the-art shows that our algorithm achieves better or comparable performance on all three tasks.
+Comparison with existing state-of-the-art shows that our algorithm consistently achieves better or comparable performance on both the tasks on all datasets.
+It is interesting to note that while the face recognition algorithm proposed by Li et al.~\cite{li2014} performs well on Bosphorus database, it does not fare that well on FRGCv2.
+Similar trend can be observed in case of Smeets et al.~\cite{smeets2013} for face recognition and Sukno et al.~\cite{sukno2015} for landmark localization.
+To the best of our knowledge this is the first paper that has reported consistent comparable results on a variety of application on four public datasets.}